automated-assessment/nexus_monorepo/README.md

   10. In your `.env.list` file.
 Set `NEXUS_GITHUB_TOKEN` to be your `Personal Access Token` github generated for you.
   11. Make sure you save the `.env.list` file.

-**If you are building Nexus for production, go to Step 5 and skip Step 6.**

-**If you are doing a BSc or MSc final project, skip Step 5 and go to Step 6.**

 ####For *development* usage...####

 **6.1.
 Run `make build-dev` for development only**